Why Are Dying People So Happy?

 Maintaining a Positive Outlook

-After all, studies suggest squinting all day tricks our brain into thinking we are scowling.
+Some studies suggest squinting all day tricks our brain into thinking we are scowling.
 Then we get cranky with people, even if there’s no reason for it.

 How do you like that?
 Sunglasses can help us prevent grumpiness.